ski-matic/TrendingMovies/README.md

 X Configuration
   X Make "Configuration" fetched using retrofit
-  X save the configuration to the viewModel and expose it to the activity via LiveData
+  X save the configuration to the viewModel and expose it to the activity via LiveData X Load the poster image using picasso
+X Change recyclerView to be a gridlayout and
+X Update the app icon, FAB icon and colors
+X Added "fetchConfigurationAndMovies" to handle chaining the calls to make sure the configuration exists so when we go through the list of movies we can set the poster URL

+- Instead of each Movie have a full URL, maybe they could all share a base URL

+- Use Rx "zip" function that waits for both configuration and movie to be fetched instead of "fetchConfigurationAndMovies()"
 - When should the configuration be fetched?

+- When I get the list of movies back, it would be nice to set that list in the UI and maybe calculate the poster URL's afterward instead of waiting until all the poster URL's have been created on the movies in the list

+- Download the images before the "onBindViewHolder" method so it might already be there

+- Don't hard code the number of colums - base it on dimensions of images and dimensions of screen
+- Add a picasso "Placeholder" for the image when it's loading
+- Use Picasso to resize the image to the size of the cell it's in
+- Poster size is hard coded.
+Would be better to figure out the best size
+- handle no internet connection
 - for each item, go fetch the image
   - to start, do this when the item is displayed?
   - when should this actually take place?
 Should the "Movie" object contain the actual image?